Contents

 The City of Port Moody’s 2023–2026 Corporate Project Plan builds on a strong foundation of strategic planning and staff engagement.
 The plan is structured around four priority areas that reflect the city’s long-term vision for excellence and community well-being:

-• Sustainable Core Services – delivering reliable services, financial sustainability, and good governance.
+- Sustainable Core Services – delivering reliable services, financial sustainability, and good governance.

-• Healthy Community Development – supporting balanced growth, active transportation, and community wellness.
+- Healthy Community Development – supporting balanced growth, active transportation, and community wellness.

-• Vibrant and Prosperous Community – advancing economic development, arts, culture, and placemaking.
+- Vibrant and Prosperous Community – advancing economic development, arts, culture, and placemaking.

-• Resilient Natural Environment – protecting natural assets and leading on climate action and sustainability.
+- Resilient Natural Environment – protecting natural assets and leading on climate action and sustainability.

-Crucially, the plan’s success stems from alignment between City Council and the Executive Leadership Team.
+Crucially, the plan’s strategic plan implementation success stems from alignment between City Council and the Executive Leadership Team.
 Council set the vision, and staff developed a corporate project plan to bring it to life.
 This alignment, backed by visible leadership support, helped Port Moody achieve 100% staff participation in their previous plan—and created a strong foundation for their new one, which you can explore using their Envisio powered public dashboard.

-3. Highlight the human factor of success
+3. Highlight strategic implementation success

 Ideally, a strategic plan is able to function as a living document.
 That means keeping everyone informed about progress, wins, and challenges on a regular basis.
-Ongoing communication sustains interest and ensures the plan stays top-of-mind amid daily workloads.

 Another thing to remember is, it’s important to highlight stories, not just stats.
 Data matters, but it’s important to be able to translate that into a narrative that lands.
 It’s the human wins that resonate!
 If a team hits 100% of its targets, share how they did it!
 If a frontline idea sparks real impact, spotlight it.
 A quick weekly email or shoutout can go a long way in making strategy feel personal and relevant.

 Finally, don’t rely on just one channel.
 Mix it up—emails, dashboards, staff meetings—because people absorb info differently.
-The goal is simple: every employee should know how the plan is progressing and where they fit in.

 Spotlight: Denver Public Library, Colorado